Free shipping on orders over $50

 Treadmill speed workouts are a great way to not only burn calories, but also increase endurance.
 The faster you run, the more calories you burn, and it’s estimated that running full speed, you can burn up to 700 calories per hour.

 Running full speed would mean running about 7 miles per hour, which is pretty fast for someone new to running or treadmills.
 However, this is an indicator that the sky is the limit when starting up a treadmill speed workout.
 With every session, you’ll improve your endurance and ultimately, be able to run faster, longer.
+Our fixed jogging treadmill is a great treadmill for speed workouts.

 Speed workouts also have the added benefit of giving you a concrete number to stick to.
 If you are focused on speed, it’s easy to see when your numbers tick up, or when your body becomes comfortable running at a new speed for a prolonged length of time.
 It helps many people stick with otherwise difficult plans when they can see a concrete number going up.